ENGRC 3026

 As a technical contributor or expert, engineers are called on frequently to give presentations (proposals, technical updates, progress reporting, client pitches, engineering advancements/information, and more).
 However, many presenters have not had specific training about planning, preparing, honing, executing, documenting, and archiving their presentation work; this course addresses those skills.
 As well, issues of cross-cultural communication, institutional need, audience assessment, and personal presence will be covered.
 Students should expect to align their work and presentations in this class with a major project in their field.
 Students will give both individual and team talks.

-Enrollment Priority REF-FA25 Enrollment limited to: EN and BEE seniors or permission of instructor.
+Enrollment Information REF-F25 Enrollment limited to: EN and BEE juniors and seniors or permission of instructor.

 - Oral Communication/Presentations: Plan, devise, formulate, design, and report information via professional presentations for various technical and stakeholder needs.